-Make yourself a focaccia barese, the best comfort food ever
+The best comfort food ever

-Then we’re going to talk about tradition and local culture, because for us, “baresi” (native people from Bari), a piece of focaccia is the best comfort food ever!
+Then we’re going to talk about tradition and local culture, because for us, “Baresi” (native people from Bari), a piece of focaccia is the best comfort food ever!

 Well, it’s not the only one, but probably the most easy to get every day!

-Local and genuine ingredients for a tasty result
+Local ingredients for a tasty result

 Puglia is a very long region, located in Southern Italy.
-Actually it’s the heel of Italy and it’s a Mediterranean Land.
+Actually, it’s the heel of Italy and it’s a Mediterranean Land.

-My story turning around a focaccia
+My story and a piece of focaccia

 As I said before, the memory of the smell of focaccia often made my day absolutely better.
 So, chiefly when I was abroad and sad or melancholic about leaving my family and my land, I baked focaccia and ran into my comfort zone.

-Probably you’ve never tasted a piece of Focaccia, but try to imagine do get a bite of something crispy but fluffy inside, delightfully tasty and flavored with baked tomatoes, olives and oregano.
+Probably you’ve never tasted a piece of Focaccia, but try to imagine do get a bite of something crispy but fluffy inside, delightfully tasty and flavored with baked tomatoes, olives, and oregano.

 Sometimes people eat it even as a main meal during lunch or dinner when they need to run into a comfort zone.